ersilia-os/eos54ij/README.md

 State the licences used which are GPL v3 license used by Ersilia and the license used by the source code, if any exists.
 Use [this guide]() on how to license new models to be incorporated into Ersilia's model hub

 # History
-- State the date when the model was downloaded and incorporated into Ersilia.
+- Online
-- List any essential steps/modifications to the original code
+- Model was incorporated to Ersilia on 8/5/2022

 # About us
 The [Ersilia Open Source Initiative](https://ersilia.io) is a Non Profit Organization ([1192266](https://register-of-charities.charitycommission.gov.uk/charity-search/-/charity-details/5170657/full-print)) with the mission is to equip labs, universities and clinics in LMIC with AI/ML tools for infectious disease research.